Why Can't We Live Together

 "Why Can't We Live Together" is a song written and recorded by Timmy Thomas in 1972.
-A chart hit in the following year, it was included on the album Why Can't We Live Together.
-It was one of the first major hits to feature the use of a rhythm machine.
+A chart hit in the following year, it was included on the album Why Can't We Live Together and was one of the first major hits to feature a rhythm machine.

 Background

-Thomas wrote the song after recently moving to Miami, Florida, and hearing Walter Cronkite on the radio reporting on the number of deaths in the Vietnam war.
-In a later interview, he commented: I said “WHAT?!
-You mean that many mothers’ children died today?
-In a war that we can’t come to the table and sit down and talk about this, without so many families losing their loved ones?”
-I said, “Why can’t we live together?”
+Thomas wrote the song after moving to Miami, Florida, and hearing Walter Cronkite on the radio reporting on the number of deaths in the Vietnam War.
+In a later interview, he commented: I said "WHAT?!
+You mean that many mothers' children died today?
+In a war that we can't come to the table and sit down and talk about this, without so many families losing their loved ones?"
+I said, "Why can't we live together?"
 Bing!
 That light went off.
 And I started writing it then.
-“No more wars, we want peace in this world, and no matter what color, you’re still my brother.”
+"No more wars, we want peace in this world, and no matter what color, you're still my brother."
 And then after that, put it on this little tape, and went to WEBF, which was a local radio station.
-And they played local artists then… they played it, and the phones lit up.
-They said “Man, who is that?”
+And they played local artists then... they played it, and the phones lit up.
+They said "Man, who is that?"
 And I did it as a one-man band!
-That was my foot playing bass, that was my left-hand playing guitar… Could never believe that as a one-man band, something like that would’ve been played that much.
+That was my foot playing bass, that was my left-hand playing guitar...
+Could never believe that as a one-man band, something like that would've been played that much.
 But I do believe that the world was ready to start changing a little bit.
 And that song made the change.

 The song is notable for being recorded in mono; its sparse, stripped-down production, features a Lowrey organ, bossa nova-style percussion from an early rhythm machine, and Thomas's passionate, soulful vocal.
-Thomas recorded a demo at the Bobby Dukoff Recording Studios in North Miami, Florida, with Bill Borkan acting as sound engineer.
+Thomas recorded a demo at Bobby Dukoff Recording Studios in North Miami, Florida, with Bill Borkan as sound engineer.
 The single version got more airplay because the longer instrumental coda was considered by many radio stations to be closer to jazz.
-This song is in a form of a Blues couplet, with the first two lines repeated.
-This song simply gives an antiwar message.
-The Timmy Thomas version begins its verses in F Minor, ending in C Major, with the High C note being repeated during the instrumental interlude, without the Organ chords being played.
-The song begins with 2 instrumental verses, followed by the instrumental interlude, before Thomas sings the verses at 1 minute and 45 seconds into the song.

 TK Records staff producer Steve Alaimo listened to the demo of the song and was going to re-cut it with a full band, but then decided the song was already finished the way it was.